 \begin{theorem} Taking $f$ uniformly at random, the probability that $\A(h)\sim \A(f)$ implies $h\sim f$ for every $h$ tends to $1$ as $n\to\infty$. \end{theorem}

-Our second result shows that, on the other direction, the unlabelled asynchronous dynamics cannot be fully reconstructed from the unlabelled synchronous dynamics, except if this latter corresponds to a constant or the identity.
+Our second result shows that, in the other direction, the unlabelled asynchronous dynamics cannot be fully reconstructed from the unlabelled synchronous dynamics, unless the latter corresponds to a constant or the identity.

 \begin{theorem} If $f\neq\cst,\id$ and $n\geq 3$, there exists $h\sim f$ such that $\A(h)\not\sim \A(f)$. \end{theorem}